Top 5 Symptoms of a Bad Timing Chain Tensioner

 Symptoms of Bad Timing Chain Tensioner

 The timing chain tensioner doesn't go bad suddenly.
-Instead, it is a gradual process that happens over time, which is why it develops symptoms that can help you realize the tensioner is going bad and it might be time for a change.
+Instead, it is a gradual process that happens over time.

 1. A Noisy Engine

-This condition can cause the chain to go loose and eventually start hitting other parts of the vehicle's engine.
+When the chain goes loose, it eventually starts hitting other parts of the vehicle's engine.

 2. Check Engine Light